 Because we started her in a learning tower before turning 1 years old, we turned it so the open side sat flush against our cabinets and never left her unsupervised.
 This way she was covered on all four sides with the safety net:

-She couldn't get herself in and out of the montessori tower without our assistance initially, but it felt way safer than putting her on the counter to join the action in the kitchen!
+She couldn't get herself in and out of the montessori kitchen helper without our assistance initially, but it felt way safer than putting her on the counter to join the action in the kitchen!

 It also felt safer to have her in the toddler tower just outside of arm's reach of pots and pans on the stove top, versus wearing her while cooking and having to constantly swat her hands away.